SWC-OSG-Workshop/2015-03-03-iupui/novice/python/01-numpy.md

 <div class="challenges">
 <h4 id="challenges">Challenges</h4>
 <ol style="list-style-type: decimal">
-<li>Modify the program to display the three plots on top of one another instead of side by side.</li>
+<li>Modify the program to display the three plots on top of one another instead of side by side.
+(Hint subplot(col, row, index starts from 1)</li>
 </ol>
 </div>